Gravel Driveway Guide

 Gravel driveway equipment

 However, this just causes more weak spots.
-Instead, you should fill the hole with new gravel.
+The best form of gravel driveway repair and restoration is filling the hole with new gravel.
 Gravel driveway repairs tend to be quite simple and should only require the addition of some new gravel.

 Add Fresh Gravel